Ken Givens

 Ken Givens (born October 10, 1947) is a Tennessee politician from Rogersville, Tennessee.
-From 1988-2002, Givens was a member of the Tennessee House of Representatives representing the Ninth State House District.
+From 1988 to 2002, Givens was a member of the Tennessee House of Representatives representing the Ninth State House District.
 In 2003, he was appointed by Governor Phil Bredesen to be the 34th Commissioner of Agriculture of Tennessee, a Cabinet-level position in the gubernatorial administration responsible for overseeing the Tennessee Department of Agriculture.

 Personal life

 Givens was born in Rogersville, Tennessee, in 1947 to tobacco and dairy cattle farmers from Hawkins County.
 He attended Rogersville City School and Rogersville High School, graduating from high school in 1965.
 Givens served in the United States Army, from which he was honorably discharged.

+Givens is married to Cynthia Bundern Jackson.

 Givens operates a tobacco and cattle farm in Hawkins County and was involved in real estate in Rogersville and northeast Tennessee.

 Legislative career

 In 1988, Givens was elected to the 96th General Assembly as the Democratic Representative for the Ninth State House District, which is presently composed of Hancock County and part of Hawkins County.

 Givens served in the 96th through the 102nd General Assemblies, elected to seven two-year terms.
 In 1997, Givens was appointed chairman of the Agriculture Committee in the Tennessee House, a position which he held for the rest of his time in the General Assembly.

 Givens retired from the General Assembly in 2002 after fourteen years of service.